Support the Memorial that honors the founder of Lions International

 Various plaques honoring clubs and individuals from around the world who support the Memorial.

-A Brief History
+A Brief History about the Memorial

 From humble beginnings as a club project to its status as an international shrine, the Melvin Jones Lions International Memorial honors the founder of Lions International, the world’s largest network of humanitarian service clubs.
 It honors Melvin Jones who served as the Lions International executive director from its inception in 1917 until his death in 1961.